CigarsSmoker/Clone/How-to-work-only-with-global-rules-and-all-scripts-blocked-by-default.md

 ![a](https://user-images.githubusercontent.com/585534/33241139-6ff13d66-d28f-11e7-885f-c82d17e24540.png)

-If you care only to deal with base domains, then just collapse base domain sections by default:
+If you care to deal with base domains only, then just collapse base domain sections by default:

 ![a](https://user-images.githubusercontent.com/585534/33241234-b817700a-d290-11e7-8c7c-8742ef2e37c4.png)